Giskard-AI/ml-internship-tests/README.md

 ## Overview

-We have two available internship tracks:
+We have two available ML internship tracks:
-- Data scientist (Research & Development)
+1. ML Research internship
-- Data scientist (Technical Writing)
+2. ML Advocate Engineer internship

 Based on the track you decided to follow, you will need to complete a different assignment.
-If you are interested in both tracks, you can complete both assignments.

-## Data scientist (Research & Development)
+## ML Research internship

-The assignment for Data Scientist Intern in the Research & Development team is presented in this notebook: [DS_R&D_Assignment.ipynb](DS_R&D_Assignment.ipynb).
+The assignment for ML Research intern is presented in this notebook: [DS_R&D_Assignment.ipynb](DS_R&D_Assignment.ipynb).
 The assignment consists in 5 exercises, in increasing order of difficulty.
 The first three exercises should be relatively simple, you shouldn’t spend too much time on them.

 All the files needed in the exercises are included in this repository (e.g. `points_1.npy`, `stopwords.txt`).